 First, remember that tuition, fees, and bookstore purchases made with financial aid funds were taken out of the financial aid that you were awarded.
 You then receive a refund for the remaining balance of funds.

 Also, grant award amounts for students attending less than full-time (12 in-program credit hours) will be subject to proration.
-North Carolina Community College Grant (NCCCG) requires students to be enrolled in at least 15 in-program credit hours to qualify for the full amount of their award each semester.
-You must be actively attending, or have already completed, a minimum of 6 in-program credit hours to receive a loan disbursement.
+You must be actively attending or have already completed, a minimum of 6 in-program credit hours to receive a loan disbursement.
 State grants require students to be actively attending a minimum of 6 in-program credit hours.

 Withdrawing from classes can always have a negative impact on you financial aid status.
 For example, federal regulations require students with between 1-29 completed hours to maintain at least a 50% cumulative passing rate and students with 30 plus completed hours to maintain at least a 67% cumulative passing rate during their academic career to remain eligible for financial aid.
 Withdrawing from classes will lower your passing rate.
 We encourage students to take a manageable course load and try their best to earn a grade of C or better in all courses attempted.